ad-freiburg/elevant/docs/link_benchmark_articles.md

     python3 link_benchmark_entities.py <experiment_name> -l <linker_name> -b <benchmark_name>

-The linking results will be written to `evaluation-results/<linker_name>/<experiment_name>.<benchmark_name>.linked_articles.jsonl`.
- For example

-    python3 link_benchmark_entities.py baseline -l baseline -b kore50

-will create the file `evaluation-results/baseline/baseline.kore50.linked_articles.jsonl`.
-The result file contains one article as JSON object per line.
-Each JSON object contains benchmark article information such as the article title, text, and ground truth labels, as well as the entity mentions predicted by the specified linker.
-Properties specific to the selected linker such as confidence thresholds, model paths, ... are read from the linker's config file at `configs/<linker_name>.config.json`.
+Properties specific to the selected linker such as confidence thresholds, model paths, etc. are read from the linker's config file at `configs/<linker_name>.config.json`.

+For a list of entity linkers included in ELEVANT, see [Included Linkers](included_linkers.md).

 ## Use Existing Linking Results
 If you already have linking results for a certain benchmark that you want to evaluate with ELEVANT, you can use the